Talking Sawfish: Interview with Michael Grant

 What advice would you give young conservationists trying to research and protect rare and unique fish?

-Admittedly, it can be hard space to get into.
+Admittedly, it can be a hard space to get into.
 There is often limited funding for such research and usually a bit of luck is required.
 I think volunteering is a great way to start out, and importantly not being afraid to reach out and offer assistance however you can.
 I’m a big believer in the old adage ‘it’s not what you know, it’s who you know’.
 If you are not meeting and talking to people, it’s hard to get anywhere!
 I think social media is a good platform, lots of scientists are on Twitter.
 Starting a professionally orientated account has paid good dividends for me personally.
-For undergraduate or postgraduate researchers attending conferences in also important.
+For undergraduate or postgraduate researchers, attending conferences in also important.
 For me, actually presenting a poster or talk comes secondary to having the opportunity to meet people.
 That being said, pick a conference that will attract the type of people you want to meet.
 Lastly, recognising that management of fisheries is not about managing the fish, it’s about managing the people.
 This cannot be overstated enough.
 I think social sciences, and studying how animals fit into the livelihoods of people is still in its infancy.
 There’s lots to learn and any conservation orientated project needs to include the local people.

 What’s next for you and the wonderful sawfish you study?